Mokens/MIPs/MIPS/mip-1.md

 In some cases it may be a good idea to [submit an issue](https://github.com/Mokens/MIPs/issues/new) to this repository about your idea for a MIP to get feedback about it before you create the actual MIP.

-To submit an issue about a possible MIP make the starting of its title "Moken Request for Comment".
+When making an issue about a possible MIP make the starting of its title "Moken Request for Comment".